Journal Selection for Publishing

 Q4 – [24-0]

-By restricting the journal search by quartiles, the results will include those journals that fall into the selected quartiles in at least one of the research categories they represent.
-For example, if you search for Q1 journals, the results will return all journals that fall into the Q1 quartile in at least one category, but in other categories that the journal may be assigned to, it may occupy lower quartiles.
-Therefore, if it is necessary to select the highest quality journals in a specific field of science, it is recommended to select the research fields/categories of interest in the journal search criteria first.
+By restricting the search for journals by quartiles, the results will include those journals that fall into the selected quartiles in at least one of the research categories they represent.
+For example, if you search for Q1 journals, the results will return all journals that fall into the Q1 quartile in at least one category, but in other categories to which the journal may be assigned, it may occupy lower quartiles.
+Therefore, if it is necessary to select the highest-quality journals in a specific field of science, it is recommended to select the research fields/categories of interest in the journal search criteria first.

-In Scopus database the search for journals belonging to specific quartiles can also be performed:
+In the Scopus database the search for journals belonging to specific quartiles can also be performed:

-In Scopus database does not provide direct quartile (Q) values for each source – they must be determined by the journal’s position (rank) in represented research category expressed in percentiles in accordance with the previously listed percentile value thresholds.
+In Scopus database Source lists and individual journal profiles direct quartile (Q) values are not provided – they must be determined by the journal’s position (rank) in represented research category expressed in percentiles: in order for the journal to be included the in Q1 or Q2, its ranking value in percentiles must be at least 50.

-The quality of Scopus indexed journals can also be assessed on the Scimago Jaurnal & Country Rank (SJR) website.
-However, in this case, it is important to note that at the Scimago Jaurnal & Country Rank journals are ranked and assigned to quartiles according to their Scimago Journal Rank (SJR) indicator values, while in Scopus DB journals are rated by their CiteScore values.
-Therefore, in some cases, the quartiles of the same journal in Scopus DB and in Scimago Jaurnal & Country Rank websites may not coincide.
+The quality of Scopus-indexed journals can also be assessed on the Scimago Journal & Country Rank (SJR) website.
+However, in this case, it is important to note that in the Scimago Journal & Country Rank journals are ranked and assigned to quartiles according to their Scimago Journal Rank (SJR) indicator values, while in Scopus DB journals are rated by their CiteScore values.
+Therefore, in some cases, the quartiles of the same journal in Scopus DB and in the Scimago Journal & Country Rank websites may not coincide.

-In the main bibliographic databases (WoS and Scopus), journals are divided into category quartiles according to the values of their ranks in represented research fields/categories, expressed in percentiles.
-The ranks themselves are determined by the values of the main citation indicators used in that database (in WoS – by JIF, in Scopus – by CiteScore).
+In the main bibliographic databases (WoS and Scopus), journals are divided into category quartiles according to the value of their ranks in the represented research fields/categories, expressed in percentiles.
+The ranks themselves are determined by the values of the main citation indicators used in that database (in WoS by JIF, in Scopus by CiteScore).

-Journals are assigned to the quartiles in accordance with the percentile value thresholds:
+The journals are assigned to quartiles according to the percentile value threshold:

 Q1 – [99-75]